fahslaj-alt/lerna-ci-cd-example/README.md

 **This is a fork of the original repo, so it cannot successfully run the Version or Publish workflows, as it does not have access to the necessary secrets from the original.**

+See the main [lerna-ci-cd-example repo](https://github.com/fahslaj/lerna-ci-cd-example) for documentation and examples.

 ## Contributing

 Below are some commands to run for common tasks within the monorepo.